-After many months of significant effort, we launched What Sales Winners Do Differently this week.
+After many months of significant effort, we revealed the data and insight from our research in our What Sales Winners Do Differently research report.
 This report reveals data and insight from our in-depth sales research on what sellers do to win sales opportunities.

 The results are both surprising and fascinating.